robdavid/genutil-go/README.md

 text := string(y) // "{\"name\":\"a name\",\"value\":null}"
 ```

-However, when rendering YAML, the `omitempty` annotation is present, and empty values will be omitted:
+However, when rendering YAML, and the `omitempty` annotation is present, any empty values will be omitted:

 ```go
 testData := testOptMarshall{